 Special Diet Notes: Gluten-Free Dutch Baby

-By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, soy-free, gluten-free (use Certified GF oats if needed), and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, gluten-free, nut-free, peanut-free, soy-free, and vegetarian.

-- 1 cup rolled oats (can sub 1 cup of your flour of choice)
+- 1 cup rolled oats (certified gluten-free, if needed; can sub 1 cup of your flour of choice)

 - ⅛ teaspoon salt

-- 1 cup regular or unsweetened milk alternative (I used unsweetened coconut milk)
+- 1 cup regular or unsweetened dairy-free milk beverage

 - ½ teaspoon vanilla extract